-You must be at least 18 years old, a U.S. citizen, a resident of Washington, and not under Department of Corrections supervision for a Washington felony conviction.
-16- and 17-year-olds can sign up as Future Voters and will be registered to vote when they turn 18.
+To vote, you must be at least 18 years old, a U.S. citizen, a resident of Washington, and not currently serving a sentence of total confinement in prison.

+If you're 16 or 17 years old, you can sign up as a Future Voter and be automatically registered to vote when you qualify.